-The modern facilities provided in the classrooms and, teaching and research labs would be a solid atmosphere for you and every aspect of the teaching and learning processes will be continuously assessed to ensure that you are learning and instructors are teaching appropriately.
-Students, with the help of faculty advisors, will prepare Graduation Research Project portfolio to showcase their best work and document their progress in mastering the program's educational outcomes.
+The modern facilities provided in the classrooms and, teaching and research labs would be a solid atmosphere for you and every aspect of the teaching and learning processes which will be continuously assessed to ensure that you are learning and instructors are teaching appropriately.
+Students, with the help of faculty advisors, will prepare Graduation Research Project portfolio to showcase their academic regour and document their progress in mastering the program's educational outcomes.

-Dubai Pharmacy College is proud of its tradition of close faculty student relations.
+Dubai Pharmacy College is proud of its tradition of friendly atmosphere.
 We welcome all of you who have a strong will to fulfill your dreams as competent and successful healthcare providers.

-I wish you good luck with your studies and I look forward to seeing you around the School.
+I wish you good luck with your studies.